IALab-net/iMower/README.md

 * <strong>iM-1 / First AI : Mow Planning</strong> :
     Implementation of a first simple AI
 * <strong>iM-2 / Learn How to Mow</strong> :
-    Use Reinforcement Learning to learn mowing the lawn
+    Reinforcement Learning to learn how to mow the lawn
 * <strong>iM-3 / Mower Robot</strong> :
-    Construction of a Mower Robot (not a real mower)
+    Arduino Mower Robot and Bayesian Networks

 ##Installation